sampsonv/github-trending/README.md

 * 【2023-10-15】[CHH3213 / chhRobotics_CPP](https://github.com/CHH3213/chhRobotics_CPP) - 自动驾驶规划控制常用算法c++代码实现
 ## Html

+* 【2024-10-06】[iamrahulmahato / master-web-development](https://github.com/iamrahulmahato/master-web-development) - Learn to code by building projects.
+* 【2024-10-06】[continuedev / amplified.dev](https://github.com/continuedev/amplified.dev) - 🔊 We believe in a future where developers are amplified, not automated
+* 【2024-10-06】[DharshiBalasubramaniyam / ice-cream-parlour-website](https://github.com/DharshiBalasubramaniyam/ice-cream-parlour-website) - This is a responsive user-friendly online ice cream store website using HTML, CSS and Vanilla JavaScript.
 * 【2024-10-04】[AliceWonderland / hacktoberfest](https://github.com/AliceWonderland/hacktoberfest) - Participate in Hacktoberfest by contributing to any Open Source project on GitHub!
 Here is a starter project for first time contributors. #hacktoberfest
 * 【2024-10-04】[tushargupta1504 / Medical-Website](https://github.com/tushargupta1504/Medical-Website) - Very basic project for the beginner''s
 * 【2024-10-03】[edent / SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
 Super Tiny Icons are miniscule SVG versions of your favourite website and app logos